 You don’t need new pipes or cables so switchover day should be no different to any other.
 The only thing you will notice is lower bills.

-To find out exactly how much you could save by switching your gas and/or electricity tariff or supplier, simply enter your details into our postcode form above, or give us a call on 0800 320 2000 to speak to one of our savings experts.
+To find out exactly how much you could save by switching your gas and/or electricity tariff or supplier, simply enter your details into the box below, or give us a call on 0800 320 2000 to speak to one of our savings experts.

 *Between 1 Jan 2018 and 30 Jun 2018, at least 10% of people who switched energy supplier for both gas & electricity with uSwitch saved £482 or more.